Safety Measures for Individuals

 - Video: The Try Guys Debunk COVID vaccine conspiracy with Dr. Fauci, a dynamic video accessible to both parents and high school students

-Masks are required for all individuals in K-12 schools and childcare indoor settings (including buses), regardless of vaccination status.
+Masks are strongly recommended for all individuals in K-12 school settings (including buses), regardless of vaccination status.

 Enhanced hygiene practices will go a long way in helping schools reduce exposure to and the spread of COVID-19.
 LEAs will want to teach and reinforce washing hands, avoiding contact with one’s eyes, nose, and mouth, and covering coughs and sneezes among students and staff.